OfficeDev/Project-Accelerator/README.md

 1. Power BI report has been deployed to PowerBI.com
 2. A customized solution has been created to include the changes.
 To create a solution please review [Create a solution](https://docs.microsoft.com/en-us/powerapps/maker/data-platform/create-solution).

-The Report menu currently points at a webresource file containing HTML with instructions on how to get the Power BI Template with the Accelerator.
-Since the websource is managed, it cannot be edited.
-There are two options to have the report bring up the Power BI report
+The Report menu currently points at a web resource file containing HTML with instructions on how to get the Power BI Template with the Accelerator.
+Since the Accelerator is managed, the web resource cannot be edited.
+There are two options to have the report bring up the Power BI report:

 #### Updating the report menu via Power BI embedded report